 Date:……………………….

 Thank you for completing this form and helping to make sure your child’s school is as well funded as possible.

-Where is the form to be sent back to??
-Address needs to be included
+Where is the form to be sent back to Administration Office St. Peter’s Catholic Primary School Hough Hill Road Stalybridge Cheshire SK15 2HB.

 How the information in this form will be used

 The information you provide in this form will be used by the school to confirm receipt of one of the listed welfare benefits and make sure your child/ren receives free school meals if they are in year 3 or above.
 Once this is confirmed, this helps to decide how much money your child’s school will receive each year.